If you have your heart set on fresh pineapple in a hurry, a dedicated pineapple cutter may be just what you need.

 Canned pineapple—or even precut supermarket wedges—can’t compare with a fresh, whole pineapple for juicy, tart sweetness.
 But removing the fruit’s spiky rind and tough core takes a sharp chef’s knife and patience, not to mention time and skill.

 Specialized pineapple cutting tools separate the core, or the core and skin, from the flesh with some time-saving pushes or twists of a handle, and some even slice the fruit into rings at the same time.
-To find out whether any of them are worth buying, we rounded up six brands in a range of styles (priced from $7.99 to $30, all dishwasher-safe), bought a case of pineapples, and got to work.
+To find out whether any of them are worth buying, we rounded up six brands in a range of styles (priced from less than $10 to about $30, all dishwasher-safe), bought a case of pineapples, and got to work.

 The least effective design—a pair of thin, steel half-circles attached to a short plastic handle—required an awkward rocking motion to force its flimsy blades through the fruit.
 It was a bit frightening, too, since it was impossible to use without having one hand in the way of its blades.
 One tube-shaped model removed only the core, and while it did so quickly and cleanly, we still had to pare away the pineapple’s diamond-patterned skin and “eyes” with a knife.
 Another “stab-and-push” style tool with two concentric circular cutters required too much effort and wasted a lot of fruit.